d4nc3w/Ship-Container_Program/README.md

 Run(): Provides a menu-driven interface for the user to manage ships and containers.
 The user can add/remove ships and containers, place/remove containers on/from ships, modify containers, print information, transfer containers between ships, and replace containers on ships.

+Program

+    public class Program
+    {
+        public static void Main(string[] args)
+        {
+            List<Ship> ships = new List<Ship>();
+            List<Container> containers = new List<Container>();

+            LiquidContainer Lcontainer = new LiquidContainer(100, 10, 10, 10, 500, true);
+            GasContainer Gcontainer = new GasContainer(100, 50, 50, 50, 200, 300);
+            RefrigeratedContainer Rcontainer = new RefrigeratedContainer(100, 10, 10, 10,
+                "Fruit", 5, 200);

+            containers.Add(Lcontainer);
+            containers.Add(Gcontainer);
+            containers.Add(Rcontainer);

+            Ship ship1 = new Ship(200, 50, 1000);
+            Ship ship2 = new Ship(500, 20, 400);

+            ships.Add(ship1);
+            ships.Add(ship2);

+            Controller controller = new Controller(ships, containers);
+            controller.Run();

+        }
+    }

+The Program class serves as the entry point of your application.
+It contains the Main method, which initializes lists of ships and containers, adds instances of different types of containers and ships to these lists, and creates a Controller instance to manage the application.
+The Main method then invokes the Run method of the Controller class, which handles the interactive menu and program flow.

+Functionality:

+Initializes two lists: one for Ship objects and one for Container objects.
+Creates instances of different types of containers (LiquidContainer, GasContainer, and RefrigeratedContainer) with specified parameters and adds them to the containers list.
+Creates instances of ships (Ship) with specified parameters and adds them to the ships list.
+Creates an instance of Controller using the lists of ships and containers, which will manage the interaction and operations on ships and containers.
+Invokes the Run method of the Controller instance, which starts the user interaction and manages the overall program flow.

 OverfillException

     public class OverfillException : Exception